The Beginner’s Guide to Email Design With Examples

 Since our's is a no-code template builder, you don't need coding skills to create stunning emails that wow your audience.

-So, first, you need to select the template.
-You can choose from our existing template library or create a new one from scratch.
+You can start by selecting a pre-made template from our existing template library or create a new one from scratch.
 The former is advisable if you're just starting and want a foundation to build your template.

 Once you choose the template, you can make all sorts of customization to it